Apollon77/ioBroker.btc_kurs/README.md

 [![NPM](https://nodei.co/npm/iobroker.btc_kurs.png?downloads=true)](https://nodei.co/npm/iobroker.btc_kurs/)

 This adapter reads the USD current exchange rates of various cryptocurrencies and makes them available to the ioBroker.
-In addition, the private wallet address can be queried and also made available.
+In addition, the Wallet and the Bitfinex Wallet (API key required) can be queried.

 ###	Supported cryptocurrencies: